18F/github-in-government/README.md

-## Who is Using GitHub
+## What Agencies Are Using GitHub?

-The [Social Media Registry](https://registry.usa.gov/) provides a list of GitHub accounts in the federal government.
-Using it's API, [GovCode.org](https://www.govcode.org)
+[GovCode.org provides the best view](https://www.govcode.org).
+It is powered  by the [Social Media Registry](https://registry.usa.gov/).

-## Github Sandbox
+## What Can You Do With GitHub?

 * [Websites](http://gsa.github.io/Open-Data-Collaboration-Sandbox/website_examples/)
 * [Tools](http://gsa.github.io/Open-Data-Collaboration-Sandbox/tools_hosted_in_github/)